abhishekml121/The-dice-game/README.md

 # The-dice-game
-just learning javascript...
+Just learning javascript...

 /**
 This game is created in Javascript.

-About me : I love to play with PHP, Javascript
+About me : I love to play with PHP and Javascript take a look on my website 'https://defencer.000webhost.com/' .

 **/